-Service standards are impeccable as you would expect from a property whose sister hotels include the Cipriani in Venice, the Copocabana Palace in Rio and a personal favourite of ours, Le Manoir au Quatr’ Saisons near London.
+Service standards are impeccable as you would expect from a property whose sister hotels include the Cipriani in Venice, the Copacabana Palace in Rio, and a personal favorite of ours, Le Manoir au Quatr’ Saisons near London.

-Rooms start at UK£112 per night (US$145), all categories of accommodation are spacious and comfortable enjoying twice daily room service.
+Rooms start at £112 GBP per night ($145 USD), all categories of accommodation are spacious and comfortable enjoying twice-daily room service.
 The hotel team prides itself on anticipating guests’ needs where possible and at times they do seem to have a sixth sense.
 A dedicated Butler service for the first floor historic suites takes this to another level, unpacking suitcases, pressing garments without charge, and magically appearing to provide thoughtful advice on tailored activities and excursions.
 In this hotel, nothing is too much trouble.

-The hotel also offers St. Petersberg’s only dedicated Caviar restaurant under the watchful eye of Alexander Dimitriev, Maitre D and vodka sommelier.
-Maintaining no less than thirty five vodkas, as well as their home-infused liquers, Dimitriev and his team also boast a partnership with champagne house Dom Perignon.
-Their signature dish is “Egg in Egg” blending hen egg with sturgeons roe to create a truffle-flavoured scrambled egg that is topped with Oscietra caviar.
+The hotel also offers St. Petersberg’s only dedicated Caviar restaurant under the watchful eye of Alexander Dimitriev, Maitre D, and vodka sommelier.
+Maintaining no less than thirty-five vodkas, as well as their home-infused liqueurs, Dimitriev and his team also boast a partnership with champagne house Dom Perignon.
+Their signature dish is “Egg in Egg” blending hen egg with sturgeons roe to create a truffle-flavored scrambled egg that is topped with Oscietra caviar.

-Not surprisingly, the hotel is the established first choice for A-list celebrities visiting town.
-The Lobby bar, with its stunning art nouveau interior, is open 24 hours for cocktails, drinks and food.
-Don’t be surprised if you run into Richard Gere, Michael Douglas or Leonardo DiCaprio.
+Not surprisingly, the hotel is the established first choice for A-list celebrities visiting the town.
+The Lobby bar, with its stunning art nouveau interior, is open 24 hours for cocktails, drinks, and food.
+Don’t be surprised if you run into Richard Gere, Michael Douglas, or Leonardo DiCaprio.